Why choose apprenticeship?

 Resources for Parents

-A Parent's Guide to Apprenticeship helps parents and their children make an informed choice about whether apprenticeship is the best option for their career path.
+The Parent's Guide to Apprenticeship helps parents and their children make an informed choice about whether apprenticeship is the best option for their career path.
 The guide compares college and apprenticeship options, and provides additional sources of information about apprenticeship programs in four key industries: aerospace and advanced manufacturing, construction, energy, and marine manufacturing & technology.

 Pre-apprenticeship programs are a great resource and there are several around the state available to assist people in preparing for apprenticeship.